IsolatedSingularity/Minecraft-Generation/README.md

 ### 2. **Stronghold Distribution in Rings**

 **Description:**
-Strongholds generate in concentric rings centered at the world origin, with fixed counts and radii per ring.
-The positions are defined using polar coordinates:
+Strongholds in Minecraft generate in predefined concentric rings, centered around the world origin.
+Each ring contains a fixed number of strongholds, with positions randomized both radially and angularly to create natural variability.

+This function mimics the generation process using polar coordinates.
+The radial positions are sampled uniformly within a given range, and angular positions are perturbed to introduce randomness.
+This ensures strongholds are well-distributed while avoiding overly symmetrical patterns.
+Such models are critical for analyzing stronghold accessibility and clustering effects.

+Mathematically:
 $$
 (r, \theta) \to (x, z) = (r \cos(\theta), r \sin(\theta))
 $$

-Radial positions are uniformly sampled within ring bounds, while angular positions are perturbed to add randomness:
+Angular perturbations are:
 $$
 \theta_i = \theta_i^{(0)} + \mathcal{N}(0, \sigma)
 $$